 If the young person has a combination of these factors in their problematic substance use then careful assessment using the four parameters outlined in the assessment section should be undertaken.
 It is important that professionals understand how to access their local specialist young people's substance use team to make use of their specialist knowledge and skills.

-If it is felt that that the young person's substance use has or is likely to become a child protection issue the general processes laid out in this guidance with regard to referring to Children's Social Care must be followed - see Making a Referrals Procedure.
-If workers are not sure of the need for referral, consultation should always occur with Children's Social Care and be recorded as an outcome.
+If it is felt that that the young person's substance use has or is likely to become a child protection issue, the general processes laid out in this guidance with regard to referring to Children's Social Care must be followed - see Making a Referrals Procedure.
+If workers are not sure of the need for referral, consultation should always occur with Children's Services and outcomes recorded.

 Workers in universal and targeted services should consult with the local young people's substance use services in deciding whether a young person's substance use is an issue of Significant Harm or escalating risk.
 Where there are actual or potential issues of Significant Harm relating to a young person's substance use this liaison and consultation must take place.

-Certain vulnerable groups such as children of substance misusing parents for whom there may be a concern around whether or not they are using substances, should always be referred to specialist services for joint assessment purposes.
+Certain vulnerable groups such as children of substance misusing parents for whom there may be a concern around whether or not they are using substances should always be referred to specialist services for joint assessment purposes, assuming they consent.